juxor/afaq/markdown/secI5.md

 This marginalisation of the public from political life ensures that the wealthy can be _"left alone"_ to use their power as they see fit.
-In other words, such marginalisation is a necessary part of a fully functioning capitalist society and so libertarian social structures have to be discouraged.
-Or as Chomsky put it, the _"rabble must be instructed in the values of subordination and a narrow quest for personal gain within the parameters set by the institutions of the masters; meaningful democracy, with popular association and action, is a threat to be overcome."_ [**Op.
+In other words, such marginalisation is a necessary part of a fully functioning capitalist society.
+Hence, under capitalism, libertarian social structures have to be discouraged.
+Or as Chomsky puts it, the _"rabble must be instructed in the values of subordination and a narrow quest for personal gain within the parameters set by the institutions of the masters; meaningful democracy, with popular association and action, is a threat to be overcome."_ [**Op.
 Cit.**,
 p.
 18] This philosophy can be seen in the statement of a US Banker in